sagecodes/intro-to-python/README.md

 - Be patient and nice

 ### Challenges:
-Get the most out of this workkshop!
+Get the most out of this workshop!
 We'll occasionally do a "CHALLENGE" where I give you an exercise to do in several minutes.
-It can be even more effective to partner up with someome next to you, but you can work on your own if you want.
+It can be even more effective to partner up with someone next to you, but you can work on your own if you want.
 No pressure to solve the challenge.
 I'll share how I would solve it after the time is up.

 ## About me: